How affordable is San Francisco?

 In a recent survey of nearly 300 health care executives, Kaiser Permanente was identified has having the best overall ranking in the domains of quality care at a sustainable cost, healthcare innovation, and thought leadership.
 Mayo Clinic came in second and Cleveland Clinic came next.
 The biggest driver for this number one ranking was our reputation around quality care with controlled costs followed by innovation.
 Our track record of continuous process improvement in a physician led, physician run organization, has helped to bring our recognition to our highest level to date.

 What mentorship opportunities are offered in your program?

-Our residency training program offers strong mentorship that starts prior to arriving for intern orientation.
+Our residency training program offers strong mentorship that starts prior to arrival at intern orientation.
 Newly matched residents are paired with a faculty mentor who reaches out to the new interns in the weeks before starting residency.
 This four-year relationship focuses on growth, educational, and career development.
-The mentor is both and advocate and advisor.
-It is expected the mentor-mentee meet regularly outside of the hospital.
+The mentor is both an advocate and advisor.
+It is expected that the mentor-mentee meet regularly outside of the hospital.

 Residents who are considering fellowship training will also have a sub-specialty mentor to help advise and guide the resident through building their resume and applying to fellowship.
 Each resident will also have a separate research mentor for their primary research project.
 The program director will work closely with each resident through the initial stages of selecting a research project and will help each resident select an appropriate research mentor.
 Residents also establish big sib-little sib mentoring relationships.
 Each intern is paired with a third-year resident to act as an advisor for their initial two years.